qri-io/rfcs/text/0022-remotes.md

 * Search
 * Data availability

 The Registry acts to solve these problems, the first two of which require moving away from a purely distributed network model, and the third of which is an easy thing to add once a centralized component exists.
-While the Registry isn't strictly required to use Qri, as it can be run entirely in p2p mode, the tradeoff would be losing these types of features.
+While the Registry isn't strictly required to use Qri, as Qri can be run entirely in p2p mode, the tradeoff would be losing these types of features.

-Our immediate benefit of creating Remotes is that we can unlink the features, and let users run their own services to provide better availability for their datasets.
-In addition, while a Remote can't provide global search or user identity, it can support a federated model, or a limited version within a limited network.
+Our immediate benefit of creating Remotes is that we can unlink these features, and let users run their own services to provide better availability for their datasets.
+In addition, while a Remote can't provide global search or user identity, it can support a federated model, or a limited version within a specific network.

 Once Remotes exist, and contain a sufficient amount of capability, we hope to reposition the Registry as just a special type of Remote that is run by Qri, and is used as the default for users, in addition to its necessary role of handling global user identity and search.